AmirZaafouri/IoT-Monitoring-Project/README.md

 - ESP32 microcontroller and compatible sensors
 - Android Studio (for building the Android app)
 - Firebase account (if using Firebase for backend services)
-- MQTT broker (if using MQTT for communication)

 ### Steps
 1. **ESP32 Setup**: